-If the voltage wasn’t the number you were expecting, there are a few steps you can take to try to figure out where the problem is.
+If the voltage wasn’t the number you were expecting, there are a few steps you can take to figure out where the problem is.

-First, if your generator has an automatic voltage regulator or AVR, there is a good chance that this is the cause of your lack of voltage.
+First, if your generator has an automatic voltage regulator, or AVR, this is likely the cause of your lack of voltage.

 To test this, locate the AVR and remove the two leads.

 Next, remove the red and black leads going from the AVR to the brush set.

 Cover the red and black leads with electrical tape so they cannot touch each other or the housing.

 Grab a 12-Volt DC power source (like a car battery) and some alligator clips.
 Hook the alligator clips to the brush set you just removed the leads from.